containers/image/docs/containers-registries.d.5.md

 For developers in `example.com`:

 - Consume most container images using the public servers also used by clients.
-- Use a separate sigure storage for an container images in a namespace corresponding to the developers' department, with a staging storage used before publishing signatures.
+- Use a separate signature storage for an container images in a namespace corresponding to the developers' department, with a staging storage used before publishing signatures.
 - Craft an individual exception for a single branch a specific developer is working on locally.

 ```yaml